laanp/Icarus_Mods_Separated/laanp-BuildersDream_Readme.md

 ### FreeBuild
 Basically you can craft anything you have unlocked in your Tech Tree.
 Auto-craft benches will continuously craft for the first applicable ordered item in its inventory slots, until the bench inventory fills up!

+### WorkshopFree
+With this mod, you must have Red Exotics (DLC Content - New Frontiers) unlocked in your game to research/craft Workshop items that require Red Exotics.
+Red Exotics are unlocked with an entry in the Profile.json

 ### Equipment Retrieval
 None of the unbundled equipment will come back with you after you leave the prospect via dropship.